cagov/innovation-hub.ca.gov/docs/pages/how-to-use.md

 ## Standards and principles

 They’re the big ideas that guide ODI’s work.
-If you’re new to a topic, the standards and principles are a good place to start.
+If you’re new to a topic, standards and principles are a good place to start.

 ## Guides and playbooks